tf0054/trygennai.github.com/dml.md

     END GROUP

-user_nameごとに（ユーザごとに）フィルタが判定されます。
-特定のユーザが条件１と条件２を満たしているかを判定し、FILTER GROUP の状態はユーザごとに保持されます。
+Above example executes filter for each user.
+Specifically, the example checks whether the both condition 1 and condition 2 are satisfied with each user and then the FILTER GROUP status of each user is stored.

-#### GROUP のネスト
+#### Nesting of GROUP

-GROUPはネストできます。
+GROUP can be nested.

 > Example:
-    EACH ...  <- グループ化せずに実行
+    EACH ...  <- executes without creating group
     BEGIN GROUP BY date
-      EACH ...  <- date ごとに実行される
+      EACH ...  <- executes for each date
       BEGIN GROUP BY area
-        EACH ...  <- date + area ごとに実行される
+        EACH ...  <- execute for date + area
       END GROUP
     END GROUP
-    EACH ...  <- グループ化せずに実行
+    EACH ...  <- executes without creating group

-TO STREAM で、すべてのグループを解除します。
+TO STREAM free all the groups.

 > Example:
-    EACH ...  <- グループ化せずに実行
+    EACH ...  <- executes without creating group
     BEGIN GROUP BY date
-      EACH ...  <- date ごとに実行される
+      EACH ...  <- executes for each date
       BEGIN GROUP BY area
-        EACH ...  <- date + area ごとに実行される
+        EACH ...  <- execute for date + area
     TO STREAM
-    EACH ...  <- グループ化せずに実行
+    EACH ...  <- executes without creating group

-END GROUP と TO STREAM は、グループ化を解除する必要がなければ省略可能です。
+END GROUP and TO STREAM can be omitted when goups may not be free.

 ---

 ### EMIT

-EMITは、Tupleを外部へ出力します。
+EMIT flush Tuples

   EMIT output_field, ...
 USING emit_processor

-* output_field には、出力するフィールド名を指定します。ワイルドカード（&#42;）を指定できます。
-* emit_processor には、出力に使用するプロセッサを指定します。
+* Users add a list of output field in output_field.
+Wild cards can be specified (&#42;).
+* In emit_processor, users specify a processor to use flush output.

 > Example:
     EMIT field1, field2, field3 USING mongo_persist('db1', 'col1')